 SD METRO magazine is published by REP Publishing, Inc. The entire contents of SD METRO is copyrighted, 2025, by REP Publishing, Inc. Reproduction in whole or in part is prohibited without prior written consent.
 All rights reserved.
 All editorial and advertising inquires can be made by calling or writing to the above.
 Editorial and ad deadline is the 24th of the month preceding the month of publication.
 Mail subscriptions of SD METRO are available for \$50 a year for addresses within the United States.
-A PDF version of this issue is available as analegometro.com Additional information, including past articles, online-only content and the Daily Business Report can be found at sandiegometro.com.
-For reprints or plaques of articles published in SD METRO , please call Rebeca Page at 858-461-4484
+A PDF version of this issue is available at sandiegometro.com Additional information, including past articles, online-only content and the Daily Business Report can be found at sandiegometro.com.
+For pelpase call Rebeca Page at 858-461-4484

 All real estate advertising in this newspaper is subject to the Fair Housing Act which makes it illegal to advertise "any Preference limitation or discrimination based on race, color, religion, sex, handicap, familial status, or national origin, or an intention, to make any preference, limitation or discrimination.
 "Familial status includes children under the age of 18 living with parents or legal custodians; pregnant women and people securing custody of children under 18.
 This magazine will not knowingly accept any advertising for real estate which in in violation of this law.
-Our readers are hereby informed that all dwellings advertised in this magazine are available on an equal apportunity basis.
-To complain of discrimination call HUD Toll-Free at 1-800-669-977.
+Our readers are hereby informed that all dwellings advertised in this magazine are available on an equal opportunity basis.
+To complain of discrimination call HUD Toll-Free at 1-800-669-9777.
 Th Toll-free telephone number for the hearing impaired is 1-800-927-9275.